traitecoevo/plant/doc/design.md

 deletion.
 Copies involving a standalone `Plant` will *copy* the `Parameter` object and create a new "standalone" `Plant`.

+## Adding strategies, constants and standalone issues

+Where should strategies be added?
+The two most basic options seem to
+be:

+1. In population
+2. In the parameters only

+At some point, constants do need sorting out.
+So, perhaps on `add_strategy`?
+I.e., we do `add_strategy(x)` (or `set_strategy`), and then make a standalone plant which computes the constants?
+Should be a better way of doing this.
+Perhaps a static method for Plant?

+### Changing plant parameters

+Probably don't allow plant parameters to be modified?
+Otherwise they change the paramters of all individuals, which will rarely be what is wanted.
+Exception for standalone plants?

+### Exception safe code

+There is a good chance that the root finding can fail, but it is run on construction (e.g., standalone Plant).
+Probably not a good idea.

 ## Constants

 There are probably still some constants that are settable at the level